 When I discovered her grave and read the inscription, I discovered something that I didn't know, and it was one of the many examples one finds that touches the heart, and puts many things into context.
 She was the daughter of Joseph Sandbach of Eaton, and "departed this life January 25th 1728" Her son, Thomas, had been christened on 12 Oct 1727 at Astbury just 3 months earlier.
 For a husband and his son to suffer such a loss in so short a time is simply tragic, and for Mary not to have the chance to continue her motherhood is equally sad.
 It's also worth noting that Mary had a twin sister, Martha, who also must have felt shattered by this loss.
 Joseph may have had other children too according to transcripts: Deborah (1709), Ellen (1719), and Joseph (1716)

 There are several National Archive documents which link John, Ralph, Charles, and Thomas together.
 Ralph is always of Newcastle-Under-Lyme, and John is always of Old House Green.
 1743, 12.
 Jul ASSIGNMENT of residue of term of 200 years of a Mortgage by Benjamin Hoare of London, esq., ... to Ralph Cartwright of Newcastle under Lyme, Staffs., dyer, and John Cartwright of the Old House Green in par. of Astbury, gentleman, ----- property in ODD RODE, CHURCH LAWTON and SCHOLLOW GREEN Thomas is only 16 at the time, but soon appears in some documents such as the following one.
-He has now replaced his father in these matters, and Thomas is also now head of the house at Old House Green.
-John had passed away in 1756, and was buried at Astbury alongside his wife Mary on December 5.
+He has now replaced his father in these matters, and Thomas is also now head of the house at Old House Green. (see middle picture below) John had passed away in 1760, and was almost certainly buried at Astbury on April 10, alongside his wife Mary.
 I saw the grave on my recent visit, and John's birth and age details have been worn away from headstone.
 Mary's details remain.
-The Bishop's transcriptions give John's father's name as William.
-There is a John Cartwright christened on 11 Feb 1683 at St. Olave's, Chester, Cheshire with the father given as William.
-I believe that this is our John even though Chester is some way from Astbury.

 Thomas Cartwright was another elder brother of Ralph, and therefore the uncle of his namesake Thomas.
 I discovered him from reading Ralph's will where he remembers the 3 youngest daughters of his late brother the Rev. Thomas Cartwright.
 Not being sure of Ralph's own ancestry, other than his brother John (father of his nephew Thomas) the aforesaid Thomas came as a very welcome addition to my research.

 Thomas decided that the Church was his calling, and was licensed by the Cheshire Classis on 26th November, 1711.
 He was best known for his incumbency at Long Buckby United Reformed Church where he ministered from 1720 to 1744.
+An ordination by him on November 23, 1721, drew the following praise —"Mr. Cartwright, of Buckby, began with prayer, and prayed well."
 The inscription on his gravestone in the Buckby Parish Churchyard tells us the respect and affection he was held in.
 Fortunately, a historian made a copy of the inscription before it was worn away by age and weather.